JerryLinLinLin/JerryLinLinLin.github.io/_posts/2025-11-16-binary-ninja-with-chatgpt-win-client.md

 media_subpath: /assets/img/2025-11-16-binary-ninja-with-chatgpt-win-client
 ---

-Using native custom tools in the ChatGPT desktop app is a bit tricky: it doesn't yet support the full MCP feature set that local AI agents do, and the built-in connectors/plugins run in the cloud.
+Using **native custom tools** in the ChatGPT desktop app is still a bit awkward: it doesn’t expose the full MCP feature set that local AI agents do, and the built-in connectors/plugins all run in the cloud.

-However, since the desktop app is a frontend for OpenAI's GPT-5.1 Thinking model (standard vs extended thinking), if we can connect a local MCP/tool as a connector to the ChatGPT app, we can reuse the capabilities you already pay for in your ChatGPT subscription — with the nice desktop UI — and wire them directly into Binary Ninja.
+However, the desktop app is “just” a frontend for OpenAI’s GPT-5.1 Thinking model (standard vs. extended thinking).
+If we can connect a local MCP tool server as a **connector** to the ChatGPT app, we can:

+- Reuse the compute you already pay for in your ChatGPT subscription,
+- Keep Binary Ninja running locally,
+- And control it from a nice desktop UI.

-This post walks through how to connect Binary Ninja to the ChatGPT desktop app to build an automated, low-cost (assuming you already have ChatGPT Plus) workflow for AI-assisted reverse engineering.
+This post walks through how to connect **Binary Ninja** to the **ChatGPT desktop app** to build an automated, low-cost (assuming you already have ChatGPT Plus) workflow for AI-assisted reverse engineering.

+> These steps were tested on Windows, but the overall MCP / connector flow is the same on macOS and Linux.
+You mainly need to adjust paths and shell commands.
+{: .prompt-info }

+---

 ## Prerequisites

+You’ll need:

 - **ChatGPT desktop client (Windows/macOS)**
   Version `1.2025.258` or later.